 The current image of the building was gained in 1771, inside it is decorated with frescos connected to St. Stephen’s life, and the solemnity of its interior is enhanced by the abundant use of red marble.
 In its crypt, we can find the marble coffins of King Béla III and that of his wife.
 In its northwestern tower, the visitors can see the Tower Clock Museum with the more-than-one-hundred-years old clocks of the church.

 As for another monument of Székesfehérvár, it doesn’t lack grandiosity either, although it doesn’t look back to such a rich history as the scenes previously described.

 The Bory-castle is a special building complex built for decades by Jenő Bory himself, who was an architect, sculptor and painter of Székesfehérvár.
 He started the construction in 1923, and he was working on it until his death in 1959.

-Besides these we can walk in and around the castle as well which provides a unique experience with its atmosphere and architectural solutions.
+Besides these, we can walk in and around the castle as well, which provides a unique experience with its atmosphere and architectural solutions.

-There are a lot you can do
+There is a lot you can do

 Those who long for lighter entertainment don’t have to miss anything good either, thanks to the Fehérvár Music Days or FEZEN festival, as it is known.
-In the more-days-long event organized yearly more than 100 Hungarian and foreign stars perform, presenting and representing several genres.
+In the more-days-long event organized yearly, more than 100 Hungarian and foreign stars perform, presenting and representing several genres.

 The audience can certainly choose the most beautiful work every year, and the creator of the 1st ranked composition can get valuable prizes besides swimming in glory.
-The event is accompanied by several cultural and entertainment programmes.
+The event is accompanied by several cultural and entertainment programs.